crowdflux/playment-sdk-python/README.md

 #### Get Project's Batches Summary
+This will provide all the batches and their summary
 ```
-"""
-Get Project's Batches Summary: This will provide all the batches and their summary
-"""
 try:
     project_batch_summary = client.get_project_batches_summary(project_id=project_id)
 except playment.PlaymentException as e: